avoltis/Socket.IO-React/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view Client in the browser.

 Server will be listening on port 8000 http://localhost:8000.

+Install rethinkdb and launch it on commandline: rethinkdb Will be listening on port 8080 http://localhost:8080/ on the dashboard create dabtabase: awesome_whiteboard , table: timers , and on data explorer create query:

+r.db('awesome_whiteboard').table('timers').insert({timestamp: new Date()})

+Run the query and the data will be updated.